spike-develops/spike-develops.github.io/_posts/2024-2-20-Spelunking-For-Camera-Transitions.md

 **If using Cinemachine 2.x** You'll need to use Layers/Camera culling masks to achieve this separation instead of channel filters.
 {: .notice}

-The new virtual cameras, `transitionStartCam` and `TransitionEndCam`, represent where the Transition Camera should start and end its camera move in order to match the `storyboardCam` -> `destinationCam` movement.
+The new virtual cameras, `transitionStartCam` and `TransitionEndCam`, represent where `transitionBrain` will start and end its camera move in order to match the `storyboardCam` -> `destinationCam` movement.

 <figure>
     <img src="/assets/files/SpelunkyCam/ViewportExample.png">